"Let me tell you about my boat"

 Swedish masseuse

-In addition to hot running water, the kitchen naturally has a dishwasher and gas stove with oven and grill, ice maker, Margarita mixer, refrigerator with freezer, Cappuccino machine, charcoal grill, and burner.
+In addition to hot running water, the kitchen naturally has a dishwasher and gas stove with oven and grill, ice maker, Margarita mixer, refrigerator, freezer, Cappuccino machine, sous vide and charcoal grill.

-The last addition is a gas pizza oven that heats up to 400 degrees for 10 minutes.
+The last addition is a gas pizza oven that heats up to 300 degrees for 10 minutes.
 It prepares restaurant-quality pizzas with a crispy base in 60 seconds.
-The pizza bases go well in the freezing cold of the boat, Mutti's mashed tomato in the dry cupboard, Mozzarella in the fridge and the only green plant on the boat, Basil, thrives well in a pot in the boat's microclimate.
+The pizza bases go well in the freezer of the boat, Mutti's mashed tomato in the dry cupboard, Latte Di Mozzarella in the fridge and the only green plant on the boat, Basil, thrives well in a pot in the boat's microclimate.
 When grilling gets boring, Margherita con Salame pizza has never tasted so good.
 For the next restaurant day, I should probably get pizza boxes and start the best pizzeria on the island.
 There is no doubt that the pizza will sell like crazy.

 Library